CSMENG211/secondvoice/DESIGN.md

 python scripts/test_chatgpt_submit.py
 ```

-This script opens the automation Chrome profile on macOS, builds a stream prompt from a fixed two-sum-style transcript, and submits it to ChatGPT.
+This script opens the automation Chrome profile on macOS only when the CDP endpoint is not already running, builds a stream prompt from a fixed two-sum-style transcript, and submits it to ChatGPT.
 It bypasses microphone recording, local transcription, and interactive transcript entry, so it is useful for testing browser automation and fixed photo upload behavior.
 It does not accept a photo mode; it always attaches `/Users/flora/interview/static.jpg`.

 ### 6. Standalone Camera Capture